NVIDIA/NVFlare/examples/advanced/job_api/README.md

 # Additional Examples for NVIDIA FLARE Job API

-ypu probably already has looked at [getting started](../../getting_started) examples, and [hello-world](../../hello-world) examples.
+you probably already have looked at [getting started](../../getting_started) examples, and [hello-world](../../hello-world) examples.
 Here are additional examples for advanced algorithms

 ### Basic Concepts